First Visit - What To Expect?What to expect on your first visit at acupuncture Chinese medicine Melbourne?

 Duration of consultation and treatment

-The beneficial reaction usually starts during the first four or five visits.
-You may feel better straight away even just after the first visit.
+The beneficial reaction usually starts during the first 4~5 visits.
+You may feel better straight away even just one visit.